V1ckyM4k/ToDoListApi/README.md

  ***********************************************
 ### Authentication: ###
 - /api/Auth/register
-  - POST
+  - POST : User enters their details to store their credentials in the db
 - /api/Auth/login
-  - POST
+  - POST : User enters their email and password and provides a jwt token which will e used to authorize them(copy the jwt into the authorize field on swagger)
 - /api/Auth/delete
-  - DELETE
+  - DELETE : User enters their email to delete their account

 ### ToDo: ###
 - /api/Tasks/task
-  - GET
-  - POST
-  - DELETE
+  - GET :  User enters task ID to retrieve a task from tasks table
+  - POST :  User enters task details to store a new task into the tasks table
+  - DELETE : User enters task ID to delete a task from tasks table

 - /api/Tasks/tasks
-  - GET
+  - GET : retrieves all the user's tasks
-  - POST
+  - POST : allows users to import csv file of tasks

-- /api/Tasks
-  - PUT
-  - DELETE